History of sociology: Herbert Spencer

 Herbert Spencer (1820–1903), the English philosopher, was one of the most popular and influential 19th-century sociologists, although his work has largely fallen out of favor in contemporary sociology.
 The early sociology of Spencer came about broadly as a reaction to Comte and Marx; writing before and after the Darwinian revolution in biology, Spencer attempted to reformulate the discipline in socially Darwinistic terms.
 In fact, his early writings show a coherent theory of general evolution several years before Darwin published anything on the subject.
 Encouraged by his friend and follower Edward L. Youmans, Spencer published The Study of Sociology in 1874, which was the first book with the term "sociology" in the title.
 It is estimated that he sold one million books in his lifetime, far more than any other sociologist at the time.
 So strong was his influence that many other 19th-century thinkers, including Émile Durkheim, defined their ideas in relation to his.
-Durkheim’s Division of Labour in Society is to a large extent an extended debate with Spencer from whose sociology Durkheim borrowed extensively.
+Durkheim's Division of Labour in Society is to a large extent an extended debate with Spencer from whose sociology Durkheim borrowed extensively.
 Also a notable biologist, Spencer coined the term "survival of the fittest" as a basic mechanism by which more effective socio-cultural forms progressed.
+This means that the strongest members of society should not help the weaker members of society.
+An example is that the richest should remain rich and the poor should also remain poor, as the rich people would not help the poor.

 In the 20th century, Spencer's work became less influential in sociology because of his social Darwinist views on race, which are widely considered a form of scientific racism.
 For example, in his Social Statics (1850), he argued that imperialism had served civilization by clearing the inferior races off the earth: "The forces which are working out the great scheme of perfect happiness, taking no account of incidental suffering, exterminate such sections of mankind as stand in their way. … Be he human or be he brute – the hindrance must be got rid of."
 Largely because of his work on race, Spencer is now described in the academy as "of all the great Victorian thinkers... [the one] whose reputation has fallen the farthest."

 North American sociology

 Lester Frank Ward

 A contemporary of Spencer, Lester Frank Ward is often described as a father of American sociology and served as the first president of the American Sociological Association in 1905 and served as such until 1907.
 He published Dynamic Sociology in 1883; Outlines of Sociology in 1898; Pure Sociology in 1903; and Applied Sociology in 1906.
-Also in 1906, at the age of 65 he was appointed to professor of sociology at Brown University.
+Also in 1906, at the age of 65 he was appointed as professor of sociology at Brown University.